-This design allows the model to learn first from clearly distinguishable preferences before tackling more ambiguous comparisons.

-\textbf{Reward Modeling.} Following the curriculum, we train the reward model, which provides the foundation for reinforcement learning-based fine-tuning of the LLM generation.
-The reward model loss to minimize is computed using binary classification to distinguish between preferred and non-preferred responses, encouraging assignment of higher rewards to the preferred response \( y^+ \) over the non-preferred response \(y^-\).
+\textbf{Reward Modeling.} Following the curriculum, we train the reward model to establish a foundation for RL-based LLM fine-tuning.
+The reward model is optimized via a binary classification objective that distinguishes between preferred and non-preferred responses, encouraging higher reward assignment to the preferred response \( y^+ \) over the non-preferred response \(y^-\).
 The loss function is defined as:

-where $\mathcal{C}$ refers to a particular curriculum, \( r_\theta(x, y) \) is the reward model’s prediction for response \( y \) given input \( x \), and \( \sigma \) is the sigmoid function.
-Once the reward model is trained, we proceed with optimizing the response generation using the RLAIF pipeline with Proximal Policy Optimization (PPO)~\citep{Schulman17ProximalPolicy}.
-See Appendix~\ref{app:ppo} for policy optimization details.
+where $\mathcal{C}$ refers to the specific curriculum, \( r_\theta(x, y) \) denotes the predicted reward for response \( y \) given input \( x \), and \( \sigma \) is the Sigmoid function.
+Once the reward model is trained, we proceed to optimize the policy for response generation via the RLAIF pipeline using Proximal Policy Optimization (PPO)~\citep{Schulman17ProximalPolicy, hao2025rethinking, zhou2026look}.
+Further details regarding policy optimization are provided in Appendix~\ref{app:ppo}.